BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Sidgwick.md

 - Hedonism is true
-- Self-awareness does not matter
+- Self-awareness does not have any non-instrumental value